Skip Ribbon Commands

 Future improvements to 911

 EMS answering centers across the United States are transitioning to upgraded digital technology known as Next Generation 911.
-Eventually, this will allow families to text or even send photos and video to 911.
-Texting during an emergency could be helpful when it's available if you are unable to hear well or talk without putting yourself in danger.
-But if you are able to make a voice call to 911, and if it is safe to do so, the Federal Communications Commission advises that you should always make a voice call to 911.
+This will allow families to text or even send photos and video to 911.
+Texting during an emergency could be helpful if you are unable to hear well or talk without putting yourself in danger.
+But if you are able to make a voice call, and if it is safe to do so, the Federal Communications Commission advises that you should always make a voice call to 911.

 The 911 system is available around-the-clock to help provide the best emergency response for your child.
 If your child is seriously hurt or sick, trust your instincts to call 911.
 It's the safest and fastest way to get your child life-saving care they need.